Parizaad: Plot

-The story revolves around a dark-skinned college student, Parizaad.
-Parizaad is someone who has grown up with self esteem and confidence issues.
-Despite society's judgement of him, he is very hardworking, extremely respectful and well-mannered and creates a lasting impression on anyone he meets.
-This drama takes us along his journey of the friends and enemies he meets along his life as he tackles with his inner fight of choosing his true passion of poetry or choosing a realistic job that can provide income for his family.
+The story revolves around a dark-skinned college student, Parizaad, has grown up with self-esteem problems and confidence issues.
+Despite society's judgement of him, he is very hardworking, extremely respectful and well-mannered, and creates a lasting impression on anyone he meets.
+This drama takes us along his journey of the friends and enemies he meets in his life as he tackles with his inner fight of choosing his true passion of poetry or choosing a realistic job that can provide income for his family.
 Parizaad is an innocent boy living in Rawalpindi with his brothers.
 Due to his dark skin, he is often ridiculed.
-His brothers and sister in laws are greedy and consider him to be a liability.
+His brothers and sisters-in-law are greedy and consider him to be a liability.
 Only his sister Saeeda loves him.
-But she is also married to an old man due to family pressure.
-Parizaad loves Naheed.
-But Naheed is in love with Majid.
+But she is to be married to an aged man due to family pressure.
+Parizaad loves Naheed and Saeeda likes Majid but both Naheed and Majid are already in love with each other.

 One day Parizaad is falsely accused of giving a love letter to Naheed at her house.
 Naheed's father slaps Parizaad in front of everyone.
-After learning that Naheed loves Majid and it was Majid who was at her terrace that night, Parizaad wanted to kill himself, but is saved by Ahmad.
-On the other hand, Naheed gets married to Majid.
-After this he meets Bubly who considers herself to be a 'tomboy', As Parizaad is in desperately in need of money for his sister, he agrees to marry Bubly in order to get dowry.
-But before all this Bubly run's away from her house.
+After learning that Naheed loves Majid and it was Majid who was at her terrace that night, Parizaad wants to kill himself, but is saved by Ahmad.
+On the other hand, Naheed marries Majid.

+After this Parizaad meets Bubly, who considers herself a 'tomboy'.
+As Parizaad is desperately in need of money for his sister, he agrees to marry Bubly to obtain dowry.
+But before all this an happen, Bubly runs away from her house.

-Then Parizaad meets Lubna, a rich girl and starts developing a liking for her, but her mother fixes her marriage with a rich businessman, she also rebukes Parizaad regarding his poetry and asks him to focus on becoming a rich man.
-Then Parizaad moves to Karachi where he starts working for a big business mafia, Behroze Karim.
-Behroze Karim has a wife named Layla.
+Then Parizaad meets Lubna, a rich girl, and starts developing a liking for her, but her mother fixes her marriage with a rich businessman.
+The mother also rebukes Parizaad regarding his poetry and asks him to focus on becoming a rich man.
+Then Parizaad moves to Karachi where he starts working for a big businessman, Behroze Karim who unbeknownst to Parizaad at that time, is a don who owns a mafia empire.
+Parizaad initially works as a shift supervisor in the factory of Don Behroze.
+Don Behroze inspired by Parizaad's truthfulness and bravery, appoints him as the bodyguard of his wife Layla Saba.
+Parizaad was also ordered to give all the information about Layla to Behroze.
 Layla is disloyal to Behroze and uses Parizaad's innocence so as to meet her lover.
 Behroze learns about this and he kills both Layla and her lover, but spares Parizaad.
-As Layla's lover was from a powerful background, hence Behroze gets trapped in his murder case.
+As Layla's lover was from a powerful background, Behroze gets trapped in his murder case.
 Behroze sends Parizaad to Guru so that Parizaad remains safe.
-There Parizaad meet Bubly who was adopted by Guru, Parizaad reconciles Bubly with her parents.
+There Parizaad meets Bubly who was adopted by Guru, Parizaad reconciles Bubly with her parents.
 After returning to Karachi, Parizaad takes all the blame and is sent to jail.
-Finally it is known that Behroze was the one who killed both Layla and her lover.
+Finally, it is known that Behroze was the one who killed both Layla and her lover.
 Before being caught, Behroze kills himself and gives all his wealth to Parizaad as a reward for his loyalty.